Povstalec/StargateJourney/stargate-technology/dhd.md

 {: .no_toc }

 The Dial Home Device was constructed by the Ancients and can be found alongside stargates.
-It allows controlling stargates, encoding symbols, dialing an address and supplies the gate with power.
+It allows controlling stargates, encoding symbols, dialing an address, and supplying the gate with power.

 ## Inventory
-Each DHD has a dialing user interface with symbol buttons which can be opened by **right-clicking the DHD from the top**.
+Each DHD has a dialing user interface with symbol buttons, which can be opened by **right-clicking the DHD from the top**.

 {: .future }
-In the future, the numbers will be replaced with actual symbols with an option to still view numbers while holding shift key.
+In the future, the numbers will be replaced with actual symbols, with an option to still view numbers while holding the shift key.

 <div class="flex-row flex-wrap">
 <img alt="Milkyway DHD interface" class="max-width-512" style="margin: 1rem"